 But what exactly are these differences?
 And which one should you choose based on your needs, both current and expected?

 In this article, we’ll compare these two popular options to help you decide which one would be best for your project.
-Let’s get started learning more about angular vs react to decide which one will better serve you and your business!
+Let’s get started learning more about Angular vs. React to decide which one will better serve you and your business!

 Are Angular and React the same?

+In practice, teams tend to prefer one over the other, depending on the situation.
 Angular is mostly utilized to develop complex enterprise-grade applications, such as single-page apps and progressive web apps, whereas React is used to construct User Interface (UI) components in any app with frequently varying information.

-To better understand this, let’s take a look at what React and Angular are, and what they provide.
+To better understand this, let’s take a look at what React and Angular are and what they provide.

 What is React?